 Hi there, and welcome to my site.
 My name is Damien Linnane.
 I’m a former Australian soldier and also a former prisoner.
-In November 2015 I was sentenced to 10 months in prison for a series of crimes that the sentencing magistrate described as “vigilante justice”.
-Someone in my family was sexually assaulted and I took the law into my own hands to get retribution against her attacker.
+In November 2015 I was sentenced to 10 months in prison for a series of crimes that the sentencing magistrate described as “vigilante action”.
+Someone in my immediate family was sexually assaulted, and I aimed to get retribution against her attacker.
+You’ll be able to read all about it in my upcoming autobiography.

 In prison I was appalled to find that inmates were not entitled to any form of psychological counseling, that like the majority of inmates, I wasn’t eligible for any form of rehabilitation, and that the educational courses available were dismal; typically nothing much better than basic literacy courses.
 Don’t take my word for it, just read the government’s own statistics.

 Well even though the the government didn’t give me any opportunities for rehabilitation in prison, I decided to make the most of the time inside, viewing it as a once in a lifetime opportunity rather than a punishment.
-I spent the first five months writing the first draft of a psychological thriller novel, ‘Scarred’.
-I am currently in the process of writing a final draft and anticipate it will published by the end of 2019.
+I spent the first five months writing the first draft of a psychological thriller novel, Scarred.
+Scarred is published by Tenth Street Press and was released on November 28, 2019.
 I spent the second half of my sentence teaching myself to draw, something I had never attempted before entering prison.
 I now run a business, Vigilante Studios, doing photo-realistic portraits by commission.
-I also lobby for better educational programs and mental health support for prisoners and involuntary mental health patients.
+I work primarily as an archivist, and also lobby for better educational programs and mental health support for prisoners and involuntary mental health patients.